blueprint-platform/codegen-blueprint/docs/guides/how-to-explore-hexagonal-architecture.md

 The generated project:

-* Passes `mvn verify` on first run
+* Builds and verifies successfully with `mvn verify` on first run
-* Enforces architectural boundaries at test time
+* Makes architectural boundaries **explicit and testable** at build time
-* Prevents accidental dependency direction violations
+* Surfaces unintended dependency direction changes early
-* Keeps Spring strictly at the edges (`bootstrap` and `adapter` layers)
+* Keeps Spring consistently at the edges (`bootstrap` and `adapter` layers)

-> Architecture is not suggested — it is **enforced by construction**.
+> Architecture is not implied or documented —
+> it is **made visible through executable structure and tests**.

 ---

 This CLI adapter is the **primary delivery mechanism** of Codegen Blueprint 1.0.0 GA.
-Everything else in the system exists to make this command **predictable, safe, and evolution-ready**.
+Everything else in the system exists to make this command **predictable, transparent, and evolution-ready**.

 ---